Looking to cook up your next fun DIY Costume? Then look no further than this quick and easy DIY Instant Pot Halloween Costume Tutorial.

-This is an easy to make and can be used for both an adult costume or kids costume.
+This is easy to make and can be used for both a Halloween adult costume and a kids costume.
 My favorite thing about this costume is that it is super easy to make and you can find all the supplies you need at the local dollar store.

 What you need to make your own DIY Halloween Costume?

 As I mentioned before, I was able to find almost all my supplies at the local dollar store.

 - 4 pieces of silver poster board